Enrique1987/databricks/01_Databricks_Champions/GAPS.md

 # Active learning gaps

 Status: Draft learning record.
-Last reviewed: 2026-09-21.
+Last reviewed: 2026-09-22.

-All items remain open after Session 001.
+All items remain open after Session 002.
 Close only with linked re-test evidence.
+The basic pipeline was described, but the complete design was not independently demonstrated.